ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    NUOPC
    National Unified Operational Prediction Capability
       The `National Unified Operational Prediction Capability <https://earthsystemmodeling.org/nuopc/>`_ is a consortium of Navy, NOAA, and Air Force modelers and their research partners.
 It aims to advance the weather modeling systems used by meteorologists, mission planners, and decision makers.
 NUOPC partners are working toward a common model architecture --- a standard way of building models --- in order to make it easier to collaboratively build modeling systems.

+   Noah-MP

+      The land component of the UFS WM used in the Land DA system.
+See the :ref:`description in the Components chapter <NoahMP>` for more detail on the Noah-MP land surface model.

    NUOPC Layer
       The :term:`NUOPC` Layer "defines conventions and a set of generic components for building coupled models using the Earth System Modeling Framework (:term:`ESMF`)."